-Healy ties it, Haniger wins it, Diaz shuts it down as Mariners complete 4-game sweep in Houston
+Mariners get heroics from Mitch Haniger, Ryon Healy to complete 4-game sweep in Houston

 The Mariners got five solid innings from Erasmo Ramirez in his season debut, but after the Astros took the lead with a three-run eighth, Seattle needed the heroics of Ryon Healy and Mitch Haniger to complete its first ever four-game sweep in Houston.

 HOUSTON — Four days ago, they dressed in angry, frustrated silence.
 Getaway days following a defeat are rarely ebullient postgame settings, but this was different.
-The embarrassment of lopsided of back-to-back defeats to an inferior team — the Texas Rangers — and the queasy feeling of a postseason spot, once thought to be inevitable, now slipping away had them reeling and uncertain more than at any point in a month-long stretch of mediocrity.
+The embarrassment of lopsided, back-to-back defeats to an inferior team — the Texas Rangers — and the queasy feeling of a postseason spot, once thought to be inevitable, slipping away had them reeling and more uncertain than at any point in a monthlong stretch of mediocrity.

-An upcoming four-game series with the Astros loomed with the potential to add to their misery and possibly put everything they had worked for in the first few months of the season into something beyond doubt.
+A four-game series against the Astros loomed with the potential to add to their misery and possibly put everything they had worked for in the first few months of the season into something beyond doubt.

 But by Sunday afternoon everything about the Mariners and their place in baseball had changed.
-When Edwin Diaz gloved Carlos Correa’s soft groundball back to the mound and flipped it first for the final out of a 4-3 victory over the Astros in 10 innings, that morose scene and helpless feeling from four days earlier had been replaced by a renewed confidence and optimism.
+When Edwin Diaz gloved Carlos Correa’s soft ground ball back to the mound and flipped it first for the final out of a 4-3 victory over the Astros in 10 innings, that helpless feeling from four days earlier had been replaced by a renewed confidence and optimism.

-With pinch hitter Dee Gordon on first base having singled with one out in the 10th, Mitch Haniger smacked a double to left field corner off of Astros reliever Roberto Osuna.
-Since Gordon was running on the pitch he scored with ease, breaking a 3-3 tie.
+With pinch-hitter Dee Gordon on first base having singled with one out in the 10th, Mitch Haniger smacked a double to left-field corner off Astros reliever Roberto Osuna.
+Since Gordon was running on the pitch, he scored with ease, breaking a 3-3 tie.

-“I had a feel he’d run at some point,” Haniger said.
+“I had a feeling he’d run at some point,” Haniger said.
 “I was looking for a heater because I figured (Osuna) wanted to be quick to home.”

 After working three straight days and supposedly unavailable to pitch on Sunday, Diaz informed the coaching staff that he wanted to close out a win if there was a chance.
-He completed his own sweep, saving all four games and running his total to 46 on the season.
+He completed his own sweep, saving all four games and running his total to 46.

-“We are playing the first-place team in the division and we have a chance to win all four games, they have to know we have a good team,” Diaz said.
+“We are playing the first-place team in the division, and we have a chance to win all four games; they have to know we have a good team,” Diaz said.

 Diaz showed no signs of fatigue, pumping 98-mph fastballs and showing a biting slider.
 After allowing a two-out single to Alex Bregman, he retired Correa, his longtime friend from Puerto Rico.

-“We’ve been playing great the last three days and you get a chance to get a four-game sweep of the World Series champions, you don’t get that opportunity very often,” Servais said.
-“Everybody grinned through it and we got it done.”
+“We’ve been playing great the last three days and you get a chance to get a four-game sweep of the World Series champions, you don’t get that opportunity very often,” M’s manager Scott Servais said.
+“Everybody grinded through it and we got it done.”

-It was a stunning turn of performance from the misery vs. the Rangers in Arlington and even beyond that.
-The Mariners trudged into Houston, re-examined what was necessary to their success at the urging of manager Scott Servais, and proceeded to sweep the wounded Astros in a four-game series at Minute Maid Park for the first time in franchise history.
-Now 69-50 on the season, Seattle heads to Oakland for a huge three-game series vs. the A’s starting on Monday night.
+It was a stunning turn from the misery versus the Rangers in Arlington and the weeks before that.
+The Mariners trudged into Houston, re-examined what was necessary to their success at the urging of Servais and swept the wounded Astros in a four-game series at Minute Maid Park for the first time in franchise history.
+Now 69-50, Seattle heads to Oakland for a huge three-game series versus the A’s starting Monday night.

 “It’s simple,” Servais said.
 “I think we got ahead of ourselves.
 We get so locked in on winning, winning, winning and you forget about just playing good baseball.
 We’ve played good baseball in this series and cut down on the silly mistakes.”

-Pregame or pre-series speeches are not common, but given what he saw from his team while losing two of three to the Rangers and the despondent clubhouse on Wednesday, he felt something should be said.
+Pregame or pre-series speeches are not common, but given what he saw from his team while losing two of three to the Rangers, he felt something should be said.
 It was a message players embraced.

-“We refined our focus a little bit,” said first baseman Ryon Healy.
-“I think in this game, especially with the race we are in right now, it’s really easy to get caught up in the end goal and the big picture things.
+“We refined our focus a little bit,” M’s first baseman Ryon Healy said.
+“I think in this game, especially with the race we are in right now, it’s really easy to get caught up in the end goal and the big-picture things.
 You kind of consume yourself with the things that are out of your control.
 The game goes really, really fast on you.
 I know I was guilty of that.
 So finding a way to slow the game down, go pitch to pitch and not worry about winning or losing the game … let the end results be what it is.”

-It was Healy who provided the heroics to send the game into extra innings.
-The short-handed Mariners bullpen was without Alex Colome due to workload.
+Healy provided the heroics to send the game into extra innings.
+The short-handed Mariners bullpen was without Alex Colome, who was unavailable because of his workload.
 The duo of James Pazos and Nick Vincent gave up three runs in the bottom of the eighth, squandering a 2-0 lead.

-But with two outs in the top of the ninth, Healy send a misplaced slider from Osuna into the Crawford Boxes in left field.
+But with two outs in the top of the ninth, Healy sent a misplaced slider from Astros closer Hector Rondon into the Crawford Boxes in left field.

 “Nothing bigger than a two-out homer in the ninth to tie it,” Servais said.

-The game-tying homer wasn’t one of Healy’s majestic blasts, but it took advantage of the short dimensions to left field.
+The game-tying homer wasn’t one of Healy’s majestic blasts, but it took advantage of the short dimensions in left field.

 “I put a little bit of faith in the Crawford Boxes off the bat,” he said.
 “I knew I didn’t get it all, but luckily it went out there.”